couplingcafe/homepage/src/challenge/index.md

   Challenge
 </h2>

-Have the native speaking partner select a favorite song of their language.
-Together, go through the lyrics of part of the song until the learner can understand and repeat it.
-Then sing it together!
+One person, the hider, will hide an object (e.g., a favorite toy) around the house.
+The hider must guide the seeker to the object using the target language.
+The seeker must listen to the directions to find the object.

+Then switch places!

-The goal is to learn a few words and practice speaking at a song pace.
+The goal is to practice speaking as a hider, and practice listening as a seeker.

 <h2>
   <i class="fal fa-pencil-alt"></i>
   Preparation
 </h2>

-1. Ask your partner for a song

-2. Select a part of the song

-3. Get familiar with those lines (e.g., with Google Translate)
+1. Refresh yourself on directional words.
+Such as forward, backwards, left, and right!

 <h2>
   <i class="fal fa-layer-group"></i>